 BY RAYMOND BLANC OBE

 With cloves, orange, vanilla and cinnamon, this winter dessert is bursting with festive flavour.
-Read on for the recipe from celebrated chef patron of Belmond Le Manoir aux Quat’Saisons, Raymond Blanc OBE.
+Read on for the recipe from celebrated chef patron of Le Manoir aux Quat’Saisons, A Belmond Hotel, Oxfordshire, Raymond Blanc OBE.

 "Quince are a truly magnificent fruit.